williamrowell/markdown-cv/index.md

 - Supported the research of the project teams and labs at Janelia by providing consultation, conducting experiments, analyzing data, and writing software
 - Screened *D. melanogaster* lines through high-throughput locomotor, optomotor, phototaxis, and olfactory assays
 - Acted as liaison and translator between scientists, software engineers, and electrical engineers
-- Wrote custom tools in python for analysis of activity/sleep data and fluorescence imagery analysis
+- Wrote custom tools for analysis of activity/sleep data and fluorescence imagery analysis
 - Curated and analyzed data and metadata
 - Aided in design of novel behavioral assays, including instrument design and testing, protocol refinement, and data analysis tools in python and MATLAB